 No other individual shall carry or possess any prohibited weapon on or about his or her person, whether visible or concealed in or on NC Wesleyan owned or leased buildings, grounds, and other facilities.
 No vehicle owned, leased, or otherwise under the control of the University shall be used to store or carry a firearm.
 NC Wesleyan University is "posted" that no weapons are allowed.
 As such, under North Carolina General Statute 14-269, no weapons are allowed on campus whether or not any person affected by this posting has or possesses a concealed carry permit.
-For this policy and in the language of N.C. state law, weapons include any gun, stun gun, air rifle, air pistol, bowie knife, dirk, dagger, slingshot, leaded cane, switchblade knife, blackjack, metallic knuckles, razors and razor blades (except solely for personal shaving), firework, or any sharp-pointed or edged instrument except instructional supplies, unaltered nail files and clips and tools used solely for the preparation of food, instruction, and maintenance, on educational property.
+For this policy and in the language of N.C. state law, weapons include any gun, stun gun, air rifle, air pistol, bowie knife, dirk, dagger, slingshot, leaded cane, switchblade knife, blackjack, metallic knuckles, razors and razor blades (except solely for personal shaving), firework, or any sharp-pointed or edged instrument except instructional supplies, unaltered nail files and clips and tools used solely for the preparation of food, instruction, and maintenance, on educational property, or small non-locking knives for hygiene, as defined in the student handbook.
 This policy does not apply to any sworn law enforcement officer who is in their jurisdiction and is acting within the scope of their department's policy.